awsdocs/aws-cdk-guide/v2/constructs.md

 ------
 #### [ Python ]

 In Python, these properties are represented by types defined as inner classes of the L1 construct\.
 For example, the optional property `cors_configuraiton` of a `CfnBucket` requires a wrapper of type `CfnBucket.CorsConfigurationProperty`\.
-Here we are defining `cors_onfiguration` on a `CfnBucket` instance\.
+Here we are defining `cors_configuration` on a `CfnBucket` instance\.

 ```
 bucket = CfnBucket(self, "MyBucket", bucket_name="MyBucket",